 Example 1.
 To sell an ongoing business, Seller and Buyer enter into three separate written agreements: (i) a sale of goods used in the business; (ii) an agreement for Seller to provide consulting services to Buyer for a period of six months; and (iii) a sale of intangible assets associated with the business.
-Because the parties executed three Each agreement creates a separate agreements, transaction.
-None of those transactions involves both a sale of goods and the agreement for provision of services, the lease of other goods, or the sale of goods does not involve a sale, lease, or license of other property or other than goods.
-Thus, none of the provision of services, that agreement is not separate transactions constitutes a hybrid transaction.
+Each agreement creates a separate transaction.
+None of those transactions involves both a sale of goods and the provision of services, the lease of other goods, or the sale, lease, or license of property other than goods.
+Thus, none of the separate transactions constitutes a hybrid transaction.

 Example 2.
 To sell an ongoing business, Seller and Buyer enter into two separate written agreements: (i) a sale of goods and intangible assets used in the business; and (ii) an agreement for Seller to provide consulting services to Buyer for a period of six months, and not to compete with Buyer for a period of one year.
-The agreement to sell goods and intangible assets iscreates a hybrid transaction.
+The agreement to sell goods and intangible assets creates a hybrid transaction.
 The agreement for consulting services, a separate transaction, is not a hybrid transaction.

-Even when contracting parties enter into a single agreement involving both a sale of goods and a sale, lease, or license of other property or the provision of services, the elements of the single agreement would not involve a single transaction, and hence the transaction would not may be aso independent that they create separate transactions.
-In that case, no hybrid transaction, if would exist merely because the sale of goods is unrelated to and independent separate transactions arose out of the other aspects of the transaction and the terms of the same agreement relating to the sale of goods are readily severable from the terms of the agreement relating to the other aspects of the transaction.
+3 and a sale, lease, or license of other property or the provision of services, the elements of 4 the single agreement may be so independent that they create separate transactions.
+In that 5 case, no hybrid transaction would exist merely because the separate transactions arose out of the same agreement.